pacaunt/inlinum/README.md

 ## Rules of indentation

-For every block level elements (defaults are equations, enums, lists, and figures), the paragraph will remains as if it is the same paragraph when it is not followed by `parbreak()`.
+For every block level elements (defaults are equations, enums, lists, and figures), the paragraph will remains as if it is the same paragraph when it is not followed by `parbreak()` (consecutive newlines).

 ```typ
 #show: fix-indent